ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 copyright:

-  years:  2016, 2019
+  years:  2019

-lastupdated: "2019-03-05"
+lastupdated: "2019-06-17"

 subcollection: vmware-solutions

 ---

-# Network stretching and virtual machine migration
+# VMware Hybrid Cloud migrations
-{: #vcshcx-stretching}
+{: #hcxclient-migrations}

+After the HCX Service Mesh and Network Extensions are provisioned and extended, the next step is the migration of VMs.

+There are three types of migrations:
+  - vMotion
+  - Bulk Migration
+  - Cold Migration

-## Network stretching
+## Operation
-{: #vcshcx-network-stretching}

-### Concepts and best practices for network stretching
-{: #vcshcx-stretching-best-practices-network}

-The glue that bridges the client-side network to the cloud side VXLAN is a sophisticated multi-tunnel VPN that consists of proprietary HCX technology.
-It is not based on NSX, but does work with NSX and extend its capability.
-This process is controlled by the client-side vCenter web user interface (UI) and automates the deployment and bring up of both endpoints on the client and cloud side.
-Selecting the network to stretched is done individually or in batch.

-Additionally, as part of the network stretching workflow, NSX on the cloud side is authorized to build a VXLAN that is then connected to an interface created on the specified cloud side L3 device (DLR or ESG left in an unconnected state) and the cloud side L2C appliance.

-Typically, when you migrate a particular application, all the networks in use by the applicable virtual machines (VMs) must get stretched across the {{site.data.keyword.cloud}} instance.

-Why typically and not always?
-It can be advantageous to disconnect certain traffic from the client side after the VM is migrated.
-For example, VM guest backup clients, which might cause high-bandwidth use when moved to the cloud.
-The in-guest backup client is not required when the VM is migrated as it is automatically picked up by a more modern block level backup on the cloud side.

-The client’s backup network adapter is not being accessed, because this would mean accessing each VM to shut off the in-guest client backup schedule.
-Therefore, if a backup network is used, the backup might fail.
-This is a temporary situation until all the VMs can be reached post migration to disable the in-guest backup client.

-Bandwidth of a single L2C is theoretically 4 Gbps, however this can be the limit for all stretched networks within a single L2C pair and is not achievable by a single stretched network.
-A single stretched network can achieve ~1 Gbps given there is enough underlay bandwidth allotted and latency is low (<~10 ms).

-### Process to stretch a network
-{: #vcshcx-stretching-process-stretch}

-To stretch a network (VLAN or VXLAN) with HCX, complete the following steps from the client-side vCenter web UI.

-1. For individual selection of port groups, navigate to the **Networks** tab within the vCenter web UI, right-click the network to be stretched, and select **Hybridity Actions-> Extend Networks to the Cloud**.
-2. Select the cloud side L3 device to connect to and the L2C appliance that will be used.
-Type the current default gateway and subnet mask in CIDR format.
-3. Click **Stretch** at the bottom of the screen to begin the network stretch workflow.

-Network progress is monitored in the vCenter client tasks pane.

-### Proximity Routing option
-{: #vcshcx-stretching-prox-routing}
+{: #hcxclient-migrations-operation}

-Without any type of route optimization, extended networks route back to the client side for any L3 access.
-This trombone-ing introduces an inefficient traffic pattern as packets need to travel back and forth between client (source) and cloud even for cases where both source and destination VMs are within the cloud.
-The Proximity Routing feature of HCX was designed to address this and local egress of traffic.
+Use the HCX web UI snap-in portal or the vSphere web client contextual extension menus to initiate a cross cloud vMotion.
+In either case, the same migration wizard comes up.
+For the contextual menus, only a single VM is selected for migration operations.
+For the portal, multiple VMs can be selected.

+Reverse migrating VMs is only possible from the web UI portal that uses the **Reverse migration** check box in the HCX Migration wizard.

 ## vMotion
-{: #vcshcx-stretching-vmotion}
+{: #hcxclient-migrations-vmotion}

 The vMotion capability within HCX extends the vSphere vMotion capability to work across differing versions of vSphere, separate SSO domains, and various types of network connectivity across the internet.
-HCX assumes the network it uses to connect across is not secure and always moves traffic through encrypted tunnels regardless of the type of connectivity.
+HCX assumes that the network used to connect across is not secure and it always moves traffic through encrypted tunnels regardless of the type of connectivity.

 ### Concepts and best practices for vMotion
-{: #vcshcx-stretching-best-practices-vmotion}
+{: #hcxclient-migrations-best-practices-vmotion}

 HCX is essentially a vMotion two-way proxy.
 Each instance of HCX emulates a single ESXi host within the vSphere data center, outside any clusters that is itself a “front” for the cloud gateway fleet component (CGW).
 A proxy host appears for each HCX site that is linked to the currently viewed site.
 When a vMotion is initiated to a remote host, the local ESXi host will vMotion that VM to the local proxy ESXi host that fronts the CGW that also is maintaining an encrypted tunnel with the CGW on the remote side.

 At the same time, a vMotion migration is initiated from the remote ESXi proxy host to the destination vSphere physical ESXi host, while it receives data from the source CGW across the tunnel.
-When vMotion is employed, unlike bulk migration option, only a single VM migration operation runs at a time.
-Because of this, for large amounts of VMs to be migrated, it is recommended it only be used where downtime is not an option or there is risk in rebooting the VM.
+When vMotion is employed, unlike the bulk migration option, only a single VM migration operation runs at a time.
+Because of this, for many VMs to be migrated, it's recommended to use vMotion only when downtime is not an option or if there is a risk in rebooting the VM.
 However, like standard vMotion, the VM can be live during the process.

-It has been observed that a single vMotion will top out at around 1.7 Gbps on the LAN and 300 to 400 Mbps on the WAN through the WAN Optimizer.
+It has been observed that a single vMotion will top out at around 1.7 Gbps on the LAN and 300 - 400 Mbps on the WAN through the WAN Optimizer.
 This does not mean that 1.7 Gbps on the LAN equals to 400 Mbps on the WAN through the WAN Optimizer, but rather that these maximums were observed on specific environments.
-Such an environment consisted of 10 GB LAN vMotion Network and 1GB internet uplink, shared with production web traffic.
+Such an environment consisted of 10 GB LAN vMotion Network and 1 GB internet uplink, which is shared with production web traffic.

 Use vMotion when:
 - The VM is troublesome to shut down, start, or uptime can be long and would introduce risk by shutting it down.